Hartburn War Memorial: History and design

 The war memorial was built by HJ Robinson of Clay House in nearby Meldon.
-It was unveiled by Colonel EPA Riddel, CMG, DSO, commander of the 149th (Northumberland) Brigade.
+It was unveiled on 31 July 1921 by Colonel EPA Riddel, CMG, DSO, commander of the 149th (Northumberland) Brigade.

 The memorial stands on a small triangular green in the middle of the village.
 It is one of Lutyens' fifteen War Crosses, the majority of which stand in small villages across England.
 Typical of Lutyens' War Crosses, it has a long, tapering shaft with short arms moulded near the top, though it has uncommonly deep bevelled edges and sits on a deep two-tiered stone base, which itself sits on a small stone circle in the grass.
 The main inscription is on the north face: "PASS FRIEND ALL IS WELL / 1914 HARTBURN 1919"; the inscription "1939 HARTBURN 1945" was added to the south face after the Second World War.

 Hartburn War Memorial was designated a grade II listed building on 30 January 1986.
 In November 2015, as part of the commemorations of the centenary of the First World War, Lutyens's war memorials were recognised as a "national collection" and all of his free-standing memorials in England were listed or had their listing status reviewed and their National Heritage List for England list entries were updated and expanded.